 Stone Disease Care

-Reproductive health is a sensitive subject.
-There are a number of factors that can contribute to poor reproductive health in men, such as low testosterone, lifestyle choices, and surgery.
-Additionally, patients may opt to manage their reproductive ability by undergoing a vasectomy or vasectomy reversal.
+There are a number of factors that can contribute to reproductive health in men, including low testosterone, lifestyle choices, and surgery.
+Patients may opt to manage their reproductive ability by undergoing a vasectomy or vasectomy reversal.

 Urologic Cancer Care